Panic Attacks Explained

-A Panic attack is an intense feeling of fear, a feeling of impending doom.
+A Panic attack is an intense feeling of fear; a feeling of impending doom.
 Sufferers may feel that they are going crazy or that they are on the verge of a heart attack.
-Panic attacks may feel terrifying at the time, but they are not dangerous, they are just a flow of adrenalin surging through your body.
-Adrenalin is the cause of all the symptoms you feel, like dizziness, racing heart, feelings of unreality, feeling out of control, hyperventilation and light headedness.
+Panic attacks may feel terrifying at the time but they are not dangerous; they are just a flow of adrenalin surging through your body.
+Adrenalin is the cause of all the symptoms you feel, like dizziness; racing heart; feelings of unreality; feeling out of control; hyperventilation and light headedness.

-The scary part for most people is that these feelings of panic don’t seem to come when they are in a situation of danger, these feelings can come at any time of the day for no apparent reason.
+The scary part for most people is that these feelings of panic don’t seem to come when they are in a situation of danger.
+They can come at any time of the day for no apparent reason.
 Unfortunately, what can keep people in the cycle of panic is the fear of having another attack and the avoidance that can go with it.
 They may have an attack of panic while driving and then associate driving with panic, thus avoiding getting back behind the wheel.
 In a few cases, people may retreat indoors as they believe that by doing this, they can avoid all the situations that may bring on an attack of panic.